Skip to main content

 Dear [Hiring Manager Name],

 Beyond daily operations, I mentor new technicians and lead quarterly internal audits.
-I maintain detailed maintenance schedules, cross-check reagent lot traceability, and verify LIS integration accuracy.
+I also maintain detailed maintenance schedules, cross-check reagent lot traceability, and verify LIS integration accuracy.

 Sincerely,